Home »

 C# float keyword

-In C#, float is a keyword which is used to declare a variable that can store a floating point value between the range of ±1.5 x 10−45 to ±3.4 x 1038. float keyword is an alias of System.Single.
+The float keyword is used to declare a variable that can store a floating point value between the range of ±1.5 x 10−45 to ±3.4 x 1038.
+The float is an alias of System.Single.

 It occupies 4 bytes (32 bits) space in the memory.